 Due to the document being converted from a PDF to XHTML, sometimes, fonts and glyphs may behave in a way that can cause an issue in the validation of the document in auditing software.
+Please be aware the resolving these issues with Hidden Data may cause UnresolvedMapping on TextBlock tags and will very likely result in having to edit or retag areas of your report.

 The basic issue is that some fonts have multiple glyphs for a key entry.
 This can cause what is referred to as Hidden Data.
 This is different from a Hidden Fact.
 Information on how to resolve Hidden Facts specifically can be found on the page here: Font Settings to Avoid Hidden Facts & Detect Hidden Facts in Your ESEF Report